Scenic railway (roller coaster design)

 A scenic railway is an early roller coaster design that uses only road wheels.
 It usually requires a brakeman to ride on the train and slow it, if needed.
 Their name derives from the fact that they are often adorned with elaborate façades.
+The power and setup requirements of the travelling version resulted in special Showman's engines (commonly known as special scenic) being built with an additional dynamo and a crane mounted on an enlarged coal bunker.
+The traveling versions of the Scenic railway were built between 1910 and 1925 with the last one being scrapped 1962.
+The space in the middle of the travelling version was most commonly filled with a waterfall and organ.